 Sam Groth gave notice Sunday afternoon that he’s back on the path to career revival.
 The big serving Australian, ranked No. 237, pounded 30 aces in defeating fourth seed Santiago Giraldo 6-7 (4), 6-4, 7-5 in the final of the Las Vegas Challenger.
 It was Groth’s first title since he won the Manchester Challenger in June last year and the fourth Challenger crown of his career.
 The win concluded the best two weeks of tennis Groth has played this season.
 Last week the Narrandera native reached the quarterfinals of the Monterrey Challenger before losing to eventual champion Ernesto Escobedo in three tie-break sets.
-Groth served 95 aces during this week in Las Vegas and never had his serve broken in 62 service games.
+Groth served 95 aces during the week in Las Vegas and never had his serve broken in 62 service games.
 In fact, from the start of the tournament, Groth served 48 consecutive games without even yielding a break point.
 That streak ended today in the opening set in Groth’s fourth service game.
-Groth started the year ranked No. 60 after reaching a career-high No. 53 last September, but it’s been downhill since then.
+Groth started the year ranked No. 60 after reaching a career-high No. 53 last August, but it’s been downhill since then.
 After the U.S. Open this year, Groth’s ranking bottomed out at No. 272.
 A multitude of first round exits and just two quarterfinals appearances prior to last week have led to much head scratching in the big Australian’s camp.
 Not to mention Groth’s loss of confidence in his game.
 Today, though, was clearly Groth at his huge serving, net rushing, hold nothing back best.
 Giraldo, ranked No. 108 in the world, had no answer for Groth’s booming serves.
 “That was very tough,” Giraldo said.
 “It’s not easy.
 I consider myself a good returner but today’s there was nothing I could do.”
 The 28-year-old Columbian was tough as nails himself, serving impeccably and playing solidly off the ground.
 Giraldo didn’t face a break point in the first set and captured two mini-breaks to Groth’s one in the tiebreaker to take the opener.
 Groth broke in the seventh game of the second set and it was all he needed to level the match at a set apiece.
 It was sweaty palms time though in the 10th game when Groth fell behind 30-40 on his serve trying to serve it out.
 Three straight aces solved that problem.
 The 29-year-old Aussie faced adversity again in the final set, falling behind 15-40 serving in the seventh game.
 Groth saved both of those break points, broke Giraldo in the 11th game and sealed the win with two aces in the next game.
 The match was over in one hour and 54 minutes.
 Groth double-faulted just once and served at a 60 percent clip.
 He won 88 percent of his first service points and 62 percent of his second, while saving four of four break points.
 Giraldo erased one of three break points.
 “To get a win here is going to do a lot for my confidence,” Groth said.
 With the victory Groth will crack the Top 200 in tomorrow’s updated ATP Rankings.

 Sam Groth defeated No. 3 seed Bjorn Fratangelo 7-6 (3), 7-5 in the second round of the Las Vegas Challenger earlier this morning, advancing to the quarterfinals of back-to-back tournaments for the first time this year.
 Last week the big-serving Groth, who celebrated his 29th birthday today, reached the final eight at the Monterrey Challenger in Mexico before losing to eventual champion Ernesto Escobedo.
 Groth’s play today was reminiscent of last year, when the 6-foot-4 Australian reached a career high No. 53 in the world in August.
 His results this year, to say the least, have been disappointing.
 The former Aussie Rules footballer has gone 4-16 in ATP Tour, Davis Cup and Grand Slam matches, and 10-10 in Challengers in 2016.
 Groth was ranked No. 237 coming into Las Vegas.
 Today, however, the old Grothy was back.
 Groth served 20 aces, won 92 percent of his first service points and 60 percent of his second, and never faced a break point.
 Fratangelo, ranked No. 112, provided stiff opposition and was never broken until the penultimate game of the match.
 The 23-year-old American won 71 percent of his first serves, 57 percent of his second and saved five of six break points.
 Groth, who set the record for the fastest clocked serve in 2012 at the Busan Challenger, volleyed superbly and played solid on the ground.
 It goes without saying his serve was on, but even more effective since he landed 62 percent of his first deliveries.
 Groth kept his composure too, especially when he failed to cash three break points in the third game of the second set and two more in the seventh.
 Cool-headedness prevailed, and it paid off when he broke through in the 11th game of the decider.
 Groth will play American Tennys Sandgren in the quarterfinals on Friday.